 NATIONAL LOLLIPOP DAY

-In the United States, confectionaries and medicine shops as early as the 1860s sold lollipops in various forms, but it wasn’t until 1908 that George Smith gave lollipops an official 20th-century story.
-He gets credit for inventing the modern style lollipop and in 1931 trademarked the name which he claims came from his favorite racing horse, Lolly Pops.
+In the United States, confectionaries and medicine shops as early as the 1860s sold lollipops in various forms.
+However, George Smith gave this sweet treat an official 20th-century story in 1908.
+Smith earns credit for inventing the modern style lollipop.
+In 1931, Smith trademarked the name which he claims came from his favorite racing horse, Lolly Pops.

 The National Confectioners Association founded National Lollipop Day.